zsilbi/obuild/README.md

 >
 > This is a proof-of-concept project.
 >
-> Features are incomplete, and output behavior may change between versions 0.x until rolldown reaches stable stable v1.
+> Features are incomplete, and API and output behavior may change between 0.x versions.
 >
 > Feedback and contributions are very welcome!
 If you'd like to make changes with more than a few lines of code, please open an issue first to discuss.